-Purchases and sales of financial instruments are measured at fair value at the settlement date.
-Fair value adjustments of unsettled financial instruments are recognized from the trade date to the settlement date.
+Regular way purchases and sales of financial instruments are recognized and derecognized at the settlement date.
+Fair value adjustments of unsettled financial instruments are recognized from the trade date to the settlement date if the financial asset is classified at fair value through profit or loss or through other comprehensive income.

 On January 1, 2018, the Group implemented IFRS 9.
-In accordance with the transition requirements of IFRS 9, comparative figures are not restated as retrospective application of the impairment requirements is not possible without the use of hindsight.
-For further information of the impact from the implementation of IFRS 9, see note 39 to the 2017 Financial Statements and note 2 to the Interim Financial Statements incorporated by reference into this Base Prospectus.
+In accordance with the transitional requirements of IFRS 9, comparative figures are not restated as retrospective application of the impairment requirements is not possible without the use of hindsight.
+For further information on the general classification and measurement of financial instruments under IAS 39 (the basis for financial statements for 2017 and prior periods), see note 1(b) to the 2017 Financial Statements incorporated by reference into this Base Prospectus.

-The sections below explain the classification and measurement of the Group's financial instruments under IFRS 9 (the basis for financial statements for 2018 and onwards) and under IAS 39 (the basis for financial statements for 2017 and prior periods).
+The sections below explain the general classification and measurement of the Group's financial instruments subsequent to the implementation of IFRS 9 as at January 1, 2018.